Finding oil on your spark plugs can mean bad news for your engine, but don't panic yet, as it may not be as bad as you think.

 How Does Oil On Spark Plugs Affect The Engine?

-A valid question is why the oil on the spark plug is bad for your engine?
 Let’s greatly simplify the answer using our lighter example again.
 Imagine you’re trying to initiate the campfire but the lighter tip is dirty with engine oil.
 You’ll eventually start the campfire, but only after several failed tries.
 Now think of a spark plug.
 No spark means no ignition and no combustion.
 Fuel will be delivered but will exit the cylinder unburnt.

 What about the chamber temperature?
 Let's suppose you had a weak spark.
 With a combustion chamber filled with oil traces and consequently oil particles burning with the gasoline, what do you expect?
 As said earlier, the combustion process is a well timed delicate one and the impact of the oil will have a significant effect on engine performance.